-Credit risk arises from the Fund's investment in fixed income securities and also from trading derivative products.
+Credit risk arises from trading derivative products.
 Other credit risk arises from cash and cash equivalents, deposits with banks and other financial institutions and amounts due from brokers.

-The Investment Manager seeks to reduce the Fund's contractual risk to the extent practicable, for example, by managing exposure to counterparties, through the selection of derivatives and derivatives dealers, and by instructing the Custodian to arrange for equity transactions to be settled "delivery versus payment" wherever possible.
+The Investment Manager will seek to reduce the Fund's contractual risk to the extent practicable, for example, by the selection of derivatives and derivatives dealers and instructing the Custodian to arrange for equity transactions to be settled "delivery versus payment" whenever possible.

 The maximum exposure to credit risk at the reporting date is the carrying amount of the financial assets.
 None of these assets are impaired.
-An analysis of fixed income securities by credit rating is set out in the table below: